 How will this affect my overall loan limits, both annually and aggregately?

 The annual Direct Loan limit remains $20,500 for graduate students and $40,500 for DVM students.
-The aggregate Direct Loan limit also stands unchanged at $138,500 (more for certain health-professions students).
-The Graduate PLUS Loan will still be offered up to the cost of attendance for students who qualify for the loan.
+The aggregate Direct Loan limit also stands unchanged at $138,500 for undergraduates and $224,000 for medical students.
+The Graduate PLUS Loan will still be offered up to the cost of attendance for DVM students who qualify for the loan and have exceeded the aggregate limit.

 Why are these changes taking place?